Edurata/edurata-workflows/Readme.md

 - `apps`: Contains workflows that are used for applications managed by edurata running on the edurata platform.
 They can be used as a reference for your own applications.

 More info on how to configure Workflows in the [Documentation](https://docs.edurata.com/#workflow-config)

+## Examples that are live

+The apps in `invoice-forwarder` and `short-story-bot` are live and can be used as a reference for your own apps.